Ken Russell projects

 Ken was sued for failing to complete this film adaptation of the Daniel Defoe novel.
 He won the court case.
 As payment Russell did a pop video for his lawyer.

 Before Madonna´s involvement Ken had the first attempt to make a film of the Andrew Lloyd Webber/Tim Rice musical.
-He wanted Liza Minelli in the lead role rather than studio choice Elaine Page.
+He wanted Liza Minnelli in the lead role rather than studio choice Elaine Page.
 The film was directed by Alan Parker with Madonna in 1996.

 Ken decided not to film Cliff Richard and the Shadows on the double decker bus.
 The relationship with the girl in French Dressing (which he did instead) is almost identical to that of the girl disguised as a boy in Summer Holiday.
 Cliff's films was directed by Peter Yates in his first cinema film in 1963.
 Ken later directed some Cliff Richard videos- She's So Beautiful (banned by the BBC) and All I Ask of You by Cliff with Sarah Brightman, both videos from 1988.

 Another dancer.
-Melvyn Bragg wrote a script which is now in the Brotherton Library in Leeds University (article by Martin Wainwright from The Guardian, 31 Jan 2010).
+Melvyn Bragg wrote the script which is now in the Brotherton Library in Leeds University (article by Martin Wainwright from The Guardian, 31 Jan 2010).